Rox-Liu/Project0/README.md

 ## Acknowledgements
 This project was inspired by Joel.
-Many thanks to Joel, Mark, Tina, CJ and of course my whole classmates.
+Many thanks to Joel, Mark, Tina, CJ and of course all my lovely classmates!

 ## Contact
 Feel free to [contact me](https://github.com/Rox-Liu)!